- Core Facilities Finder

 The Research Instrumentation Shop [RIS] is a shared resource machine shop serving various University of Pennsylvania Schools and Departments.
 The RIS mission is to assist University researchers to design and construct both laboratory and clinical instruments.
 RIS provides mechanical and machining services to the University community.

-The Rodent Metabolic Phenotyping Core (RMPC, formerly MPPMC) is a state-of-the-art metabolic core directed by Dr. Joseph Baur and Dr. Jennifer Rojas.
+The Rodent Metabolic Phenotyping Core (RMPC, formerly MPPMC) is a state-of-the-art metabolic core directed by Dr. Joseph Baur.
 Our facility offers cutting edge technology and phenotyping services to allow investigators of the Penn Diabetes Research Center (DRC) to study metabolism in pre-clinical rodent models.
 Services include measurements of body composition (fat and lean mass) using NMR and DEXA, energy balance (food intake, locomotor activity, energy expenditure) using indirect calorimetry, and other in vivo metabolic phenotyping services (glucose clamps, insulin and glucose tolerance tests, telemetric monitoring).
-The core employs three highly skilled surgeons, Drs.
-Qingwei Chu, MD, MS, Xiaoyan Yin, MD and Jie Wu, MD, MS, each with more than 10 years of experience handling rodents, including the use of metabolic equipment.
+The core employs two highly skilled surgeons, Drs.
+Qingwei Chu, MD, MS, and Xiaoyan Yin, MD , both with more than 10 years of experience handling rodents, including the use of metabolic equipment.

 The SAIF combines state-of-the-art instrumentation and a nationally recognized staff to assist investigators with a wide range of imaging based experimental approaches.
 The SAIF currently provides a comprehensive suite of imaging modalities including magnetic resonance imaging (MRI), spectroscopy (MRS), optical imaging (including bioluminescence, fluorescence, and near-infrared imaging), computed tomography (CT), positron emission tomography (PET), single photon emission computed tomography (SPECT), and ultrasound (US).
 In addition, dedicated housing is available for mice and rats undergoing longitudinal imaging studies.
 Ancillary facilities and resources of the SAIF are devoted to radiochemistry and image analysis.